‘Teen Mom 2’ Stars Javi Marroquin And Lauren Comeau May Be On The Verge Of Getting Engaged

 “I know what type of ring she likes and I’m creating a custom piece, so hopefully it comes together,” he said.
 “I’ve got a good vision in my head.”

-In March of this year, Marroquin and Comeau celebrated their one year anniversary.
+In March of this year, Marroquin and Comeau celebrated their one-year anniversary.
 As fans will recall, Marroquin and Comeau dated briefly in 2017 before rekindling their romance in March of last year, following Marroquin’s split from his Teen Mom 2 co-star, Briana DeJesus.

 In honor of their one-year anniversary, Marroquin surprised Comeau by having the chess piece tattoo he got with DeJesus covered up.

-Marroquin and Comeau share one son, Eli Joseph Marroquin, who they welcomed on November 15, and Marroquin is also dad to five-year-old Lincoln, who he shares with ex-wife Kailyn Lowry.
+Marroquin and Comeau share one son, Eli Joseph Marroquin, who they welcomed on November 15, and Marroquin is also dad to 5-year-old Lincoln, who he shares with ex-wife Kailyn Lowry.

 Although the exact details of Marroquin’s proposal to Comeau have not been set up quite yet, Marroquin did say that he’s considering asking Comeau to marry him in New York City.